ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

 # Creating dictionaries
 {: #dictionaries}

-Dictionaries help the {{site.data.keyword.knowledgestudioshort}} machine annotators to understand the language of the domain.
+Dictionaries help the {{site.data.keyword.knowledgestudioshort}} machine learning models to understand the language of the domain.
 {: shortdesc}

 ## Dictionaries